bbopt/DMultiMadsEB/README.md

 **Warning** : This code has no vocation to be used in industry, see [Nomad](https://www.gerad.ca/nomad) for a more robust implementation of state-of-the-art blackbox method.
 It aims at guaranteeing the reproducibility of the experiments described in this work.

+**NB** : This code contains a bug (the poll center is chosen according to other elements of the Pareto front approximation which satisfy the frame selection criterion, and not according to **all** other elements of the Pareto front approximation, as it is described in the paper), which impacts the real performance of the algorithm.
+For reproducibility purposes, this bug is not patched.
+To obtain a more performant version of this algorithm (for comparison or to solve your problems, in this last case, to your own risks), please use the implementation proposed in https://github.com/bbopt/dmultimadspb.

 ## Use

 To use DMulti-MADS, Julia >= 1.4 is required.
 One can type the following commands, at the root of this repertory: